Attractions closed and events canceled amid coronavirus outbreak - Local News 8

 The resort’s website states the theme park is in close contact with health officials and the local government and will announce the reopening date once they’ve been advised it’s safe to do so.

-Hong Kong Disneyland is also temporarily closed with no reopening date scheduled.
+Hong Kong Disneyland is also temporarily closed with no reopening date scheduled, as is the Ocean Park theme park and aquarium.

-Meanwhile, in Japan, where the outbreak has escalated in recent weeks, both Tokyo Disneyland and DisneySea are closed and set to reopen March 16.
+Meanwhile, in Japan, where the outbreak has escalated in recent weeks, both Tokyo Disneyland and DisneySea are closed and set to reopen March 16, and Universal Studios has announced it too will close its doors through March 15.

 Disney-themed parks aren’t the only ones impacting tourists’ travel plans.
 In Thailand, major theme park Legend Siam announced its closure starting March 3 due to a drop in visitors.